nextpulse/slate/source/index.html.md

 --------- | -----------
-id | The ID of the <code>Transaction</code> object. trans_id | A data source's own specific id. trans_type | The [transaction type](#transaction-type).
+id | The ID of the <code>Transaction</code> object. trans_id | A data source's own specific id. network_hash | The network hash value if applicable. trans_type | The [transaction type](#transaction-type).
 amount | Amount of the transaction. currency | The base currency.